- Intellectual Property

 - Dismissals of copyright claims and separate state action for international airline client sued over use of architectural plans

-Provided counsel to client Mueller Water Products, Inc. on all patent and trade secret matters.
-These matters range from prosecuting and maintaining the client’s patent portfolio, to counseling the client on protecting its trade secrets.
+Provided counsel to client Mueller Water Products, Inc. on patent matters, including prosecuting and maintaining the client’s patent portfolio.

 Assist prominent national sports association and rights-holder in renewal of multimillion-dollar license of media and sponsorship rights to NCAA.
 Issues included availability of talent and executives, coordination with sister organizations on sponsor offerings, exclusivities and carve-outs of existing deals.